 You can fry any chicken wings in your turkey fryer, but in a nod to the turkey fryer's Louisiana roots, one of my favorite variations is cajun chicken wings.

-The key to getting truly crispy wings is to add a cajun spice mix to cornflour.
-Coat your chicken wings thoroughly in the dry spice mix and add all the wings to the hot oil one at a time.
+The key to getting truly crispy wings is to add a Cajun spice mix to cornflour.
+Coat your chicken wings thoroughly in the dry spice mix, then add them to the hot oil one at a time.

 If you prefer juicy, saucy wings, you can coat them in a cajun sauce after you take them out of the oil.
-You can also make your own cajun spice mix if you want to dial up or down the amount of smokey paprika or the spiciness from the cayenne pepper.
+You can also make your cajun spice mix to dial up or down the smokey paprika or the spiciness from the cayenne pepper.

-These chicken wings are not only a great side dish for Thanksgiving and beyond, but they also serve large groups, making them perfect for any dinner party or occasion.
+These chicken wings are not only a great side dish for Thanksgiving and beyond but also serve large groups, making them perfect for any dinner party or occasion.

 2. Vegetables and veggie fries